aldo-gutierrez/bitmasksorterJS/README.md

 # BitMask Sorters in Java Script
 This project explores various sorting algorithms employing a BitMask approach.
-One of the algorithms is a Radix Sort utilizing a BitMask to minimize the number of Count Sort iterations required.
+The first implemented algorithms is a Radix Sort utilizing a BitMask to minimize the number of Count Sort iterations required.

+This Radix sort can be from 4x to 16x times faster than standard Javascript sort

-The following code demonstrates the calculation of the BitMask:
+The following code demonstrates the calculation of the BitMask of a 32 bit number:

 ```javascript
     function calculateMaskInt(array, start, endP1) {